 If you don't work in online retail but instead offer any sort of professional advice to clients, you may also want to consider professional indemnity insurance as part of your policy.
 This is a form of cover that protects your business if ever a client deems that the work produced for them, or the advice given them, is inadequate.

 In the past many insurance companies refused to provide cover for online businesses, or lacked the relevant products to do so.
 There were various reasons for this: from the implications of international selling, to the basic lack of understanding of the business models emerging.

 In more recent years this has become easier to deal with as online business has quickly become a dominant force around the world.
 Today there are a range of products on offer from both traditional and specialist insurance companies that cater specifically to online business models.
 However, it's still important to make sure you understand what you need.

 In this article we've included some of the most common options you might want to consider but we recommend speaking to a specialist to understand exactly what you need.
 Because online businesses can vary so massively – from small-scale resellers all the way to national or international companies – it's important that you find something as tailored to your needs as possible.

 Tips for getting covered

-You should be careful when you buy your policy; most insurers will need to know both what you do and how you do it.
-This means that, if you're an online gift card retailer, labelling yourself as simply a gift card retailer may mean you're not covered properly.
-You'll need to indicate that you both sell gift cards and that you sell them online.
+You should be careful when you buy your insurance policy.
+Most insurers will need to know both what you do, and how you do it.
+This means that, if you are an online gift card retailer, labelling yourself as simply a gift card retailer may not provide you the cover you need.
+You will need to make sure that your provider knows you both sell cards, and that you sell them online.